samrocksc/johnny-five-pir-counter/README.md

 johnny-five-pir-counter
 =======================

+This is my first attempt at creating a johnny-five app to control an arduino.
+A lot of what I create in this project will be persistent through future applications.
+I really wanted to learn how to record data being sent from a sensor for analyzation.

 Used for creating a 2 way 90 degree people counter.
 Utilizes a breadboard to split 5v from an Arduino Nano and then pins A0/A1 to count two different sensors.

 The goal of this sensor is for measuring pedestrian traffic in front of a business versus how many actually enter said business.
 This allows for testing atmospheres for new signage and various other methods of streetside advertisement.